Haznto/my-notes/README.md

 ---

-then we've been assined to read an article about the programmer mindset, I real it all and I've learned a lot from. the article was written by [Huseyin Polat Yuruk][1].
+then we've been assigned to read an article about the programmer mindset, I real it all and I've learned a lot from. the article was written by [Huseyin Polat Yuruk][1].

 [1]: https://www.freecodecamp.org/news/learn-the-fundamentals-of-a-good-developer-mindset-in-15-minutes-81321ab8a682/